Kotlin/kotlinx-kover/kover-cli/docs/index.md

 Allows you to merge multiple files into single binary report.

-If the target file did not exist, a new one is created, otherwise if the file already exists, it will be overwritten.
+If the target file does not exist, a new one is created.
+Otherwise, the existing file will be overwritten.

 `java -jar kover-cli.jar merge [<binary-report-path> ...] --target <merged-report-path>`